What Deer and Rabbits Eat First (and What They Leave Alone)

 Winter damage is common.

-What’s worked for me isn’t a fixed list; it’s a pattern.
+What’s worked for me isn’t a fixed list.
+It’s a pattern.

 I’ve been making these planting decisions in real time in my own garden—what actually holds up under deer pressure, and what doesn’t.